Paternity and childcare leave in the civil service

 During your paternity and childcare leave, you continue to receive your full index treatment.

-If you work part-time, you are automatically reinstated full-time during your paternity and childcare leave.
+If you work part-time, you are automatically reinstated full-time for the duration of your paternity and childcare leave.

-You also continue to collect in full the residence allowance and the New Index Subsidy (NBI) if you receive these top-ups.
+You also continue to collect in full the residence allowance and the new index increase (NBI) if you receive these top-ups.

-If you already perceive the Family Treatment Supplement (FTS)However, the pension also continues to be paid to you in full during your leave.
+If you already perceive the family treatment supplement (FTS), it also continues to be paid to you in full during your leave.

 The SFT for the new child is paid to you from 1er the day of the month following the month of his birth.

-You continue to receive all your bonuses and allowances.
+You continue to perceive your bonuses and allowances.

-Paternity and childcare leave shall be considered as a period of activity for theadvancement of step and grade and retirement.
+Paternity and childcare leave is considered as a period of activity for the child.step and grade advancement and retirement.

 Paternity and childcare leave does not affect your entitlement to other leave (annual leave, sick leave, etc.).

-If you are unable to take all or part of your annual leave before December 31 due to your paternity and childcare leave, you are entitled to the automatic carry-over of your annual leave outstanding over a period of 15 months.
+If you cannot take all or part of your annual leave before December 31 because of your paternity and childcare leave, you are entitled to the automatic carry-over of your annual leave outstanding over a period of 15 months.

-You retain your acquired rights before the start of your paternity and childcare leave, including your training rights.
+You retain your acquired rights before the start of your paternity and childcare leave, including your rights to training.

 If this is not possible, you are assigned to an equivalent job, the closest to your last place of work.

-You can apply to be assigned to a job closer to your home, if the priorities for change granted to certain officials so permit.
+You can apply to be assigned to a job closer to your home, if the priorities for change granted to certain public servants so permit.

 FYI